-My interests are diverse and include cat wrangling (four adorable fuzzballs live with my husband and me) and nature in all its wonderful variety.
+I’m a classically-trained pianist who has played piano nearly all my life.
+I also play classical guitar by ear.
+I compose songs and instrumental pieces, and I love to sing.
+My other interests are diverse and include cat wrangling (four adorable fuzzballs live with my husband and me) and nature in all its wonderful variety.
 I love animals.
 All of ’em.
 Even snakes and bugs.
 I thrive best when I hike regularly — time spent on my Magic Mountain inspires my creativity and rejuvenates my spirit.
-I get some of my best ideas on the mountain, whether for novels, songs, stories, poems, or articles.
+I get some of my best ideas on the mountain, whether for novels, songs, stories, or poems.
 And I love gardening — there’s a wonderful satisfaction I get from planting seeds and watching them grow.
 You can’t beat homegrown food, and it saves a bundle on groceries.
-I also enjoy cooking, home canning, photography, and riding motorcycles.
+I also enjoy cooking, photography, and riding motorcycles.

-Other passions: practicing Zen Buddhism and posting on my Dharma blog (hence the ox-herding reference, and while I’m at it, here’s another good link about the Ten Ox-Herding Pictures), trying to understand relationships of all kinds in their neverending dynamics and permutations, studying philosophy and various forms of spirituality across cultures and the ages, keeping up with scientific discoveries so as to learn as much as I can about the universe (I especially dig astronomy and mind-blowing theoretical physics), critical thinking and reasoning (crucial in today’s world), feminism, and reading all the good books I can get my hands on.
+Other passions: practicing Zen Buddhism and posting on my Dharma blog (hence the ox-herding reference, and while I’m at it, here’s another good link about the Ten Ox-Herding Pictures), trying to understand relationships of all kinds in their never-ending dynamics and permutations, studying philosophy and various forms of spirituality across cultures and the ages, keeping up with scientific discoveries so as to learn as much as I can about the universe (I especially dig astronomy and mind-blowing theoretical physics), critical thinking and reasoning (crucial in today’s world), feminism, and reading all the good books I can get my hands on.